raszpl/CL-GD542X_ISA/README.md

 <img src="images/bad_gnd11.png">

 TLDR Golden rule is every signal should run as close as possible (preferably over) a ground directly connecting source and destination of said signal with lowest impedance.
 Signals arent electrons, they are electromagnetic waves and need to close the loop.
-Closer the ground smaller the field, lower the ground impedance (bigger ground plane = better, traveling over multiple vias = bad) higher the frequency of mitigated interferences.
+Closer the ground smaller the field, lower the ground impedance higher the frequency of mitigated interferences, bigger ground plane = better, traveling thru multiple vias = bad.

-Some of the fixes are heavily overdoing it via stitched ground patches and are most likely also bad :) Nowadays difference between from five 2-layer to 4-layer boards of that size is $20, another $15 for 6-layer with ENIG finish, for infinitely healthier signal integrity and tons less work.
-Other than for fun there is very little sense manufacturing this as 2-layer design, repository is only for educational value.
+Some of the fixes are heavily overdoing it via stitched ground patches and are most likely also bad :) Nowadays upgrading from five PCBs with 2-layers to 4-layers of that size is $20, another $15 for 6-layer with ENIG finish, giving us infinitely healthier signal integrity and tons less routing work.
+Other than for fun there is very little sense manufacturing this as 2-layer design, repository is for educational purposes only.

 # License
 The project is free for non-commercial reproduction.
 Do not sell it on Ebay or other platforms for profit.
 Do not make a closed source derivative.
 Share your experiences and ideas with the community.